a2stuff/a2d/res/notes/testplan.md

 * Configure a system with a Z80 card and without a No-Slot Clock.
 Boot a package disk including the CLOCK.SYSTEM driver.
 Verify that it doesn't hang.

+### ZIP CHIP

+* Run DeskTop on a IIe with a ZIP CHIP installed..
+Apple Menu > About This Apple II.
+Verify that a ZIP CHIP is reported.

 ### Apple IIgs

 * On an IIgs, go to Control Panel, check RGB Color.
 Verify that the display shows in color.
 Enter the IIgs control panel (Control+Shift+Open-Apple+Esc), and exit.
 Verify that DeskTop remains in color.